bussigaboran/Pythonista-archery-graphs/README.md

 ## Box plot
 The first line in the example is used for the box plot´s title.
-Each subsequent data line consist of a date followed by the summary of each 3-arrow round.
+Each subsequent data line consist of a date followed by the summaries of each 3-arrow round.

 ## Scatter plots
 Each log entry results in one scatter plot.
 The title is built from the date plus a calculated value